ANALYSIS-G7 Russian oil price cap evolves from revenue squeeze to market anchor

 "There have been times when Brent has fluctuated an enormous amount over the past eight months, where we were worried about one over the other, but in general, we've created these to be the twin goals that have equal importance."

-The official said the price cap is "institutionalizing" current market discounts, arguing that the price cap created them.
+The official said the price cap is "institutionalizing" current market discounts, arguing that plans for the cap were responsible for oil price declines over the past several months.

 Analysts also attribute the drop in global oil prices to a weakening global economy, COVID-19 lockdowns in China and the OPEC+ group's decision to maintain steady production.